Code-Institute-Submissions/ci_milestone2/README.md

 The possibilities are limitless when it comes to implement new features on a webapp.
 What I would like to have done is:

 - Vegetarian/Vegan website
 The initial idea was to create a website with vegetarian/vegan recipes only.
 However, the API imposed a few limitations and this goal could not be attained.
-A simple test was done where the search term was "pork" and the filters vegetarian/vegan were applied, the result still came back where pork is classified as vegetarian.
+A simple test was done with the search term "pork" applying the filters vegetarian/vegan, the result still came back where pork is classified as vegetarian.
 I could not establish whether this is an API error thus decided to change the focus.

 - Swiper.js infinite loop
 Could not make the swiper infinite loop work when the data comes from the API.
-The swiper achieves the "infinite" effect by duplicating 3 or 4 slides on the HTML.
+The swiper achieves the "infinite" effect by duplicating 3 or 4 slides in the HTML.
 When the data comes from the API, the swiper duplicates the slide however there is no data in it, which results in slides being shown empty in the carousel.
 [Demo of what was planned to be implemented](https://swiperjs.com/demos/200-infinite-loop.html).

 The features that would be nice to have are:
 - Sorting and filtering options for the search results